Wanuskewin Heritage Park Tour Group Visits

 1. GENERAL TOUR GROUP POLICY

-- The Convener is responsible for any damage to the premises by their students, agents or independent contractors on their behalf, during the time the premises are under control.
-The Convener will be held financially responsible for repairs on a cost recovery basis plus administrative fees.
+- The Convener is responsible for any damage(s) to the premises caused by its participants, anyone directly or indirectly associated with the group, and/or anyone who acts on their behalf during the time that they are on the premises.
+The Convener will be held financially responsible for repairs on a cost recovery basis, plus administrative fees.

 - In the event of inclement weather, space will be made indoors for programming when possible.

 - Changes in how programming is delivered is subject to change anytime based on the discretion of Visitor Service staff and/or guides, available resources and staffing, and/or any safety protocols outlined in these Terms and Conditions or put in place by WHPA.

 - Some programming options expose tour groups to an open fire.
 Teachers and/or chaperones must communicate with the students and/or participants that they must act in a safe manner and not expose themselves or others to harm or danger when around an open fire.
 WHPA does not assume liability in the case of loss of life or injury from the use of an open Accountability and responsibility is placed solely on the Convener, teachers, and/or chaperones.

 - WHPA does not assume liability for loss of life or injury due to The Convener, teachers, and/or chaperones assume accountability and responsibility for the safety and well-being of their students and/or participants.